-• IPv4/6: Mode Defines how the IP address of the device is assigned.
-The assignment can be statically, via DHCP or SLAAC (IPv6 only).
-IPv4/6: IP address Must be unique , i.e. may be assigned in the network only once • IPv4: Subnet mask Defines how many devices are directly addressable in the IPv4 network.
+• IPv4/6: IP address Must be unique , i.e. may be assigned in the network only once IPv4: Subnet mask Defines how many devices are directly addressable in the IPv4 network.
 This setting is equal for all the devices.
 Examples • IPv4/6: Gateway address Is used to resolve addresses during communication between different networks.
 It should contain a valid address within the directly addressable network • IPv4/6: DNS-Server x Is used to resolve a domain name into an address, if e.g. a name (pool.ntp.org) is used for the NTP server.
 Further information IPv6: Prefix length Is comparable to the subnet mask in IPv4 networks; it is the number of the leftmost bits of the site prefix which need to be identical for direct communication. • Hostname Individual designation for each device.
 Via the hostname the device can be uniquely identified in the network.
 Therefore for each device a unique name should be assigned.
-NTP-Server x NTP servers are used as base for time synchronization Modbus TCP enabled If Modbus/TCP communication is not required it may be disabled for security reasons.
-Modbus/TCP port Selection of the TCP port to be used for Modbus/TCP communication.
-Standard setting is 502.
-See also TCP ports .
+NTP-Server x NTP servers are used as base for time synchronization

-Network settings of Standard interface
+Network settings of Standard Ethernet interface